 Your Guide to Vegan Grilling

-Sure, some people think grilling is typically associated with meat, but there’s no reason why vegan dishes can’t be invited to the party.
+Sure, some people think grilling is typically associated with meat, but there’s no reason why vegan dishes can’t be invited to the barbecue.
 In fact, grilling vegan-friendly foods is super simple.
 So, what exactly can you grill?
 From eggplant to stone fruit to tempeh, the options are endless.
-Use our simple guide and tips to get started.
+Use our simple guide, recipes and tips to get started.

 How to Grill Vegetables